maehem/javamancer/README.md

 <img src="/images/abyss-engine-screenshot-matrix-1.png" height="240"/>
 </p>

+## One project became three...
+During this process, I'd realized that I now had three projects to juggle.
+A Neuromancer PC clone "[Chiba City Blues](https://github.com/maehem/ChibaCityBlues)", my game story idea "Jack" and the underlying engine "Abyss".
+So I divided the work up such that both "Neuro-clone" and "Jack" ran on the same game engine, called "[Abyss](https://github.com/maehem/Abyss)".
+I've been working on those three projects for about five years now, no rush.
+BUT...
+Javamancer is not any of those things, so now I have four related projects.

-## Fast forward to now (2024) and the creation of Javamancer
+## Fast forward to 2024 and the creation of Javamancer

 In researcing more for "Chiba City Blues" I ran across the work of [Henadzi Matuts](https://habr.com/en/articles/352050/) .
 Hendazi had the same initial curiosity but did exactly what I couldn't, he used his skills in 8088/8086 assembler to reverse engineer the Neuromancer PC game byte by byte.
-He went further and wrote a series of four amazing blog posts that break down the content encoding on the original Neuromancer PC game DAT files.
+He went further and wrote a series of four amazing blog posts that break down the asset encoding on the original Neuromancer PC game DAT files.
 He had done it back in 2018, but somehow I had not stumbled across his work until 2024.
-However, he decided to port Neuromancer PC to Windows (64-bit) in C++.
+However, he decided to try porting Neuromancer PC to Windows (64-bit) in C++.
 But his detailed study of the game's data was eye opening for me.
 As a bonus, he had released his work as MIT license.
 Since I planned to rewrite parts of what he did in a different language (Java) it made attribution much easier.
 Hendazi is credited at the top of each of my source files,